vegvesen/ckanext-dcat_ap_no/README.md

 * dct:replaces
 * dct:isReplacedBy

-There used to be a CKAN field for apps, articles etc, which might be useful for some of the fields which are links.
+There used to be a CKAN field for apps, articles etc, which might be useful for some of the fields which are links (like dct:conformsTo, foaf:page).
+It was called related item.
 TODO: Check what happened to it!
+(Maybe not similar enough to relevant DCAT fields to be useful.)

 Resources (= distributions in CKAN):

 * Not mapped yet.

+### Mapping in profiles.py

+Fields which are currently not mapped:

+* dcatno:accessRightsComment
+* dct:subject
+* dct:provenance
+* dct:type
+* dct:creator

+Fields where mapping between profiles.py and dcat_ap_no_schema.json exists, but is probably not correct:

+* dct:publisher
+* dct:spatial
+* dct:temporal
+* dct:license

+## TODO

+* Add DCAT-AP-NO fields for Resources
+* Compare field formats in dcat_ap_no_schema.json and profiles.py
+* Selection lists for controlled vocabs (like Frequency)
+* Figure out selection list for huge controlled vocabs
+* Figure out fields with range dcat:dataset